 Health benefits of pineapples

 The health benefits of pineapples excite me.
-The best-known benefits is from the bromelain enzyme in pineapple (I believe that pineapple may be the only source of this enzyme).
+The best known benefit is from the bromelain enzyme in pineapple (I believe that pineapple may be the only source of this enzyme).
 Bromelain is said to break down complex proteins, which helps aid digestion.
 Bromelain is also supposed to have top-notch anti-inflammatory benefits and has been shown to help improve symptoms of arthritis.

 Pineapple has a whopping great level of vitamin C – a vitamin that is known to help against the harmful effects of toxins and free-radicals in the body.
 It also has high levels of mangenese, various flavonoids, beta-carotene and other anti-oxidants.
 These are all excellent for boosting the immune system, preventing cancer and overall health and wellness.